-Since the resolution of these devices is different than a traditional desktop, websites need to accommodate for the difference.
+Since the resolution of these devices is different than a traditional desktop, websites need to accommodate the difference.
 Otherwise, the user experience will suffer as it isn’t optimized.

 Depending on the platform which was used to create your website, this can be simple or complex.
 Content management systems such as WordPress offer optimized templates that are instantly compatible with most devices.
-If your website was developed, it will require further work to achieve mobile responsiveness.
+If your website was developed, it would require further work to achieve mobile responsiveness.

 Want to test how your website looks on mobile devices?
-Use Google’s mobile friendly test here.
+Use Google’s mobile-friendly test here.

 Begin by entering the URL of the website you’d like to test.

-With an increase in clients, bookkeeping and other tasks, automation is becoming more commonly used.
+With an increase in clients, bookkeeping, and other tasks, automation is becoming more commonly used.

 Don’t just take my word for it.
-Look at Vidyard, they grew more than 1,000% in two years by using a CRM.
+Look at Vidyard.
+They grew more than 1,000% in two years by using a CRM.